TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Gifbuilder/ObjectNames/Text/Index.rst

 iterations
 ----------

-..  t3-gifbuilder-text:: iterations
+..  confval:: iterations

     :Data type: positive integer / :ref:`stdWrap <stdwrap>`
     :Default: 1

-    How many times the :t3-gifbuilder-text:`text` should be "printed" onto it self.
+    How many times the :ref:`gifbuilder-text-text` should be "printed" onto it self.
 This will add the effect of bold text.

     ..  note::
         This option is not available, if
-        :t3-gifbuilder-text:`niceText` is enabled.
+        :ref:`gifbuilder-text-niceText` is enabled.

 ..  _gifbuilder-text-maxWidth: